In stunning move, Thai king's sister running for PM in March polls

 Ubolratana relinquished her royal titles in 1972 when she married an American, a fellow student at the Massachusetts Institute of Technology (MIT), Peter Jensen.
 She lived in the United States for more than 26 years before they divorced in 1998.

-The simmering conflict between the Bangkok-centered, royalist elites and Thaksin and his more rural-based supporters has resulted in street protests, military coups, and violent clashes over almost 15 years.
+The conflict between the Bangkok-centered, royalist elites and Thaksin and his more rural-based supporters has resulted in street protests, military coups, and violent clashes over almost 15 years.

-Pundits were left guessing whether the princess’ nomination was a bid to unify those divisions, with the approval of the king, who assumed the throne after the death of his father in 2016, or a bold move by Thaksin loyalists to undercut the royalist appeal of the pro-establishment parties.
+Pundits were left guessing whether the princess’ nomination was a bid to unify those divisions, with the approval of the king who assumed the throne after the death of his father in 2016, or a bold gambit by Thaksin loyalists to undercut the royalist appeal of the pro-establishment parties.

 “Previous assumptions and scenarios have to be reconsidered,” Thitinan said.
 “If this turns out well, it will be a process of reconciliation and unity.
 If this does not turn out well, it will pose alarming risk and even greater risk for Thailand’s political future.”

-Thai Raksa Chart is an off-shoot of the main pro-Thaksin Pheu Thai Party whose government, led by Thaksin’s sister Yingluck Shinawatra, was ousted from power in 2014 in a coup led by then-army chief Prayuth.
+Thai Raksa Chart is an off-shoot of the main pro-Thaksin Pheu Thai party whose government, led by Thaksin’s sister Yingluck Shinawatra, was ousted from power in 2014 in a coup led by then-army chief Prayuth.

 Thaksin and his party have at times been accused by enemies of being opposed to the monarchy.
 Thaksin and his party have always rejected that.